 SEARCHES AND/OR REFUSE ADMISSION TO ANY PERSON AT ANY TIME,

 There are two car parks at the Cygnet Health Care Stadium.
 The main is car park 2 at the front of the ground adjoining the road is for spectators while coaches for visiting teams should be parked at the far end of the car park after receiving guidance from a club steward.

-The inner car park situated on the left of the stadium behind one goal (Car Park 1) is restricted for use by players, home club officials and staff, match officials, officials from visiting teams and match sponsors.
-Use of this car park by any other parties on matchdays is subject to prior agreement by the club.
+The inner car park situated on the left of the stadium behind one goal (Car Park 1) is currently unavailable as a car park and is restricted for use by matchday refreshment providers or by any other parties subject to prior agreement by the club.

 Disabled parking spaces are located immediately to the left of the main turnstile.

 Pedestrian access to the stadium is via the turnstiles which are clearly signposted and located on the end of the stand at the front of the ground.
-Normally only one turnstile is open but this will increase to two or even three depending on the nature of the game and anticipated crowd numbers.
-The third turnstile is located at the vehicular entrance to the inner car park and will only be used under certain circumstances which will be advertised in advance.
+Normally only one turnstile is open but this will increase to two depending on the nature of the game and anticipated crowd numbers.
+The third turnstile is located at the entrance to the inner car park and is restricted for use by Taunton Town FC Season Ticket Holders.

 Entrance to the ground for wheelchairs, mobility scooters, pushchairs etc is via the pedestrian gate adjoining the vehicular entrance upon display of a valid match ticket.
 Any requests or concerns regarding access for disabled spectators should be emailed to the club.

 Entry to the stadium via the gate adjoining the vehicular entrance is restricted to those eligible to park in the inner car park or by prior arrangement with the club.

 All four sides of the stadium have either covered seating or covered terracing: